NVIDIAGameWorks/RayTracingDenoiser/README.md

    - VNDF sampling for specular;
    - Custom importance sampling for local light sources (*RTXDI*).

 **[NRD]** Hit distances should come from an importance sampling method.
-But if denoising of AO/SO is needed, AO/SO can come from cos-weighted sampling in a tradeoff of IQ.
+But if denoising of AO/SO is needed, AO/SO can come from cos-weighted (or VNDF) sampling in a tradeoff of IQ.

 **[NRD]** Low discrepancy sampling helps to have more stable output in 0.5-1 rpp mode.
-It's a must for REBLUR-based Ambient and Specular Occlusion denoisers and SIGMA.
+It's a must for REBLUR-based Ambient and Specular Occlusion denoisers (in this case maximum number of accumulated frames can be reduced to minimize lags) and SIGMA.

 **[NRD]** It's recommended to set `CommonSettings::accumulationMode` to `RESET` for a single frame, if a history reset is needed.
 If history buffers are recreated or contain garbage, it's recommended to use `CLEAR_AND_RESET` for a single frame. `CLEAR_AND_RESET` is not free because clearing is done in a compute shader.
 Render target clears on the application side should be prioritized over this solution.